 When upgrading Android Studio, and you have custom groups of file templates in the installation area specified above, Studio will say you have conflicts in the area that need to be deleted.
 Unfortunately you will have to remove them, and then place them in the same folder after the upgrade.
 Check out this feature request here.

-9 replies on “How to create a group of File Templates in Android Studio – Part 3”
+9 responses to “How to create a group of File Templates in Android Studio – Part 3”

 It does not work for me in Android Studio 2.2 preview 3.
 Can you share the whole folder (Mvp Template Template), please?